andreaskoher/effective_distance/README.md

 ---
 # Required Software

-Please download the files either using the link or, open a terminal and type
+Please download the files either using the [link](https://gitlab.tubit.tu-berlin.de/hoevel_group/effective_distance/repository/archive.zip "Download all files.") or, open a terminal and type

 ```
-git clone ...git
+git clone git@gitlab.tubit.tu-berlin.de:hoevel_group/effective_distance.git
 ```
+The user name and password are the same as for the TUBIT account.

 The package uses functionalities from numpy, scipy and networkx.
 You can check your versions against those, which I used by executing the script in your terminal:

 ```